Home

 Compulsive Eating Disorder

-The terms are often used interchangeably and in the vast majority of cases this is correct, and when a compulsive eater overeats due to bingeing, it can indeed be said that he or she has a binge eating disorder.
+-The terms are often used interchangeably and in the vast majority of cases this is correct, and when a compulsive eater overeats due to bingeing , it can indeed be said that he or she has a binge eating disorder.

--While both terms describe the same basic problem, a very small percentage of those with a compulsive eating disorder would not be considered to have a binge eating disorder.
-The term binge indicates an excessive amount. (see binge eating video below)
+While both terms describe the same basic problem, a very small percentage of those with a compulsive eating disorder would not be considered to have a binge eating disorder.

-Causes of Compulsive Eating
+See Causes of Compulsive Eating Disorder

 It is also present in over 30% of those who seek treatment for excessive weight gain, as compulsive over eating eventually leads to obesity.
 These percentages are likely much higher, as so many go undetected.